iPlug2/iPlug2/Documentation/quickstart.md

 ## Adding/modifying resources

 One of the most common things people post about on the WDL Forum is how to add a resource, such as an image.
-Perhaps they tried and got an assertion when they try and run the plug-in or app.
+Perhaps they got an assertion when they tried to run the plug-in or app.
 Something like:

 ```cpp
 Assertion failed: (resourceFound), function LoadIBitmap...